AniketOxO/Eunonix/SENSORY_EXPANSION.md

 ## Overview
 **"Where emotion meets sensory tech."**

-The Sensory Expansion feature transforms your LifeOS environment into a living, breathing multi-sensory experience that adapts to your emotional state in real-time.
+The Sensory Expansion feature transforms your Eunonix environment into a living, breathing multi-sensory experience that adapts to your emotional state in real-time.

 ---